vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Moderating discussions
 ***********************

-Discussion managers monitor discussions and keep them productive.
+Discussion administrators monitor discussions and keep them productive.
 They can also collect inforrmation, such as areas of particular confusion or interest, and relay it to the course staff.

 Developing and sustaining a positive discussion culture requires that sufficient moderator time is dedicated to reviewing and responding to discussions.
-Keeping up-to-date with a large MOOC forum requires a commitment of 5 or more hours per week, and involves reading posts, replying to and editing posts, and communicating with the other discussion managers and course staff.
+Keeping up-to-date with a large MOOC forum requires a commitment of 5 or more hours per week, and involves reading posts, replying to and editing posts, and communicating with the other discussion administrators and course staff.

 For information on setting up moderators for your course, see :ref:`Assigning_discussion_roles`.